-602.1 Roof/Ceiling: Ceilings below vented attics and single-rafter, joist-vaulted ceilings shall be insulated to not less than the nominal R-value specified for ceilings in Tables 6-1 to 6-6 as applicable.
+602.1 Roof/Ceiling: Ceilings below vented attics and single-rafter, joist-vaulted ceilings shall be insulated to not less than the nominal R-value specified for ceilings in Table 6-1 or 6-2 as applicable.

-602.2 Exterior Walls Both Above and Below Grade: Above grade exterior walls shall be insulated to not less than the nominal R-value specified in Tables 6-1 to 6-6 as applicable.
-The following walls should be considered to meet R-19 without additional documentation:
+602.2 Exterior Walls Both Above and Below Grade: Above grade exterior walls shall be insulated to not less than the nominal R-value specified in Table 6-1 or 6-2 as applicable.
+The following walls should be considered to meet R-21 without additional documentation:

-- 1. 2 x 6 framed and insulated with R-19 fiberglass batts. - 2.
-2 x 4 framed and insulated with R-13 fiberglass batts plus R-3.2 foam sheathing. - 3.
-2 x 4 framed and insulated with R-11 fiberglass batts plus R-5.0 foam sheathing.
+- 1. 2 x 6 framed and insulated with R-21 fiberglass batts. - 2.
+2 x 4 framed and insulated with R-15 fiberglass batts plus R-4.0 foam sheathing. - 3.
+2 x 4 framed and insulated with R-13 fiberglass batts plus R-5.0 foam sheathing.

-- 602.3 Exterior Walls (Below-Grade): Below-grade exterior walls surrounding conditioned space shall be insulated to not less than the nominal R-value specified for below-grade walls in Tables 6-1 to 6-6 as applicable. - 602.4 Slab-on-Grade Floors: Slab-on-grade floors shall be insulated along their perimeter to not less than the nominal R-values specified for slab-on-grade floors in Tables 6-1 to 6-6 as applicable.
+602.3 Exterior Walls (Below-Grade): Below-grade exterior walls surrounding conditioned space shall be insulated to not less than the nominal R-value specified for below-grade walls in Table 6-1 or 6-2 as applicable.

+602.4 Slab-on-Grade Floors: Slab-on-grade floors shall be insulated along their perimeter to not less than the nominal R-values specified for slab-on-grade floors in Table 6-1 or 6-2 as applicable.
 Slab insulation shall be installed in compliance with Section 502.1.4.8.
-See Chapter 5, Section 502.1.4.9, for additional requirements for radiant slab heating. - 602.5 Floors Over Unconditioned Space: Floors over unconditioned spaces, such as vented crawl spaces, unconditioned basements, and parking garages shall be insulated to not less than the nominal R-value shown for floors over unconditioned spaces in Tables 6-1 to 6-6. - 602.6 Exterior Doors: Doors shall comply with Sections 602.6.1 and 602.6.2. - EXCEPTIONS: 1.
-Doors whose area and U-factor are included in the calculations for compliance with the requirements for glazing in Section 602.7 shall be exempt from the door U-factor requirements prescribed in Tables 6-1 to 6-6. - 2.
-One unlabeled or untested exterior swinging door with the maximum area of 24 square feet may be installed for ornamental, security, or architectural purposes.
-Products using this exception shall not be included in either the U-factor or glazing area calculation requirements. - 602.6.1 Exterior Door Area: For half-lite and full-lite doors, the glazing area shall be included in calculating the allowed total glazing area in Section 602.7.1.
-Single glazing used for ornamental, security, or architectural purposes shall be calculated using the exception to Section 602.7.2. - 602.6.2 Exterior Door U-Factor: Doors, including fire doors, shall have a maximum area weighted average U-factor not exceeding that prescribed in Tables 6-1 to 6-6.
+See Chapter 5, Section 502.1.4.9, for additional requirements for radiant slab heating.

+602.5 Floors Over Unconditioned Space: Floors over unconditioned spaces, such as vented crawl spaces, unconditioned basements, and parking garages shall be insulated to not less than the nominal R-value shown for floors over unconditioned spaces in Table 6-1 or 6-2.

+602.6 Exterior Doors: Doors shall comply with Sections 602.6.1 and 602.6.2.

+EXCEPTIONS: 1.
+Doors whose area and U-factor are included in the calculations for compliance with the requirements for glazing in Section 602.7 shall be exempt from the door U-factor requirements prescribed in Table 6-1 or 6-2.

+2. One unlabeled or untested exterior swinging door with the maximum area of 24 square feet may be installed per unit for ornamental, security, or architectural purposes.
+Products using this exception shall not be included in either the U-factor or glazing area calculation requirements.

+602.6.1 Exterior Door Area: For half-lite and full-lite doors, the glazing area shall be included in calculating the allowed total glazing area in Section 602.7.1.
+Single glazing used for ornamental, security, or architectural purposes shall be calculated using the exception to Section 602.7.2.

+602.6.2 Exterior Door U-Factor: Doors, including fire doors, shall have a maximum area weighted average U-factor not exceeding that prescribed in Table 6-1 or 6-2.